muffe/steamcommunity.rocks-public/README.md

-# steamcommunity.rocks – Public Feedback & Feature Requests
+# steamcommunity.rocks – Bugs & Feature Requests

 Welcome to the official **public issue tracker** for [steamcommunity.rocks](https://steamcommunity.rocks)!
 This repository is dedicated **only** to collecting bug reports and feature requests from our users.